hdeeg/KvW/README.md

 # KvW
 Kwee Van Woerden (KvW) method for eclipse or transit minimum timing, with improved error calculation, as described in [Deeg (2021)](https://ui.adsabs.harvard.edu/abs/2020Galax...9....1D/abstract).
 This improvement avoids underestimated errors in minimum times that may appear with Kwee & Van Woerden's (1956) original method.
-This is particularly the case for low-noise eclipse or transit lightcurves from space or from modern ground instrumentation, where the original KvW method may even result in numerical faults.
+Errouneous error-estimates (or even numerical faults) using KvW's original prescription are prevalent for low-noise eclipse or transit lightcurves, the way they can be achieved from space or from modern ground instrumentation.
+The failures become pronouced when the noise between subsequent points is smaller than the flux-variation due to eclipse in/egress between subsequent points.

 The main programs are `kvw.py` (python) and `kvw.pro` (IDL).
 The python and IDL versions deliver identical numerical results and very similar graphics output.

 The code requires an input light curve of near-equidistant points that contains only the eclipse, without any off-eclipse points.
-A value for the rms (noise) of the input light curve is also requested (but not necessary).
-The eclipse minimum time is obtained using KvW's original method [(Kwee & Van Woerden 1956)](https://ui.adsabs.harvard.edu/abs/1956BAN....12..327K/abstract), but using more than the 3 reflections of KvW's original algorithm, with a default of 5 reflections (`nfold` parameter).
-The error of the minimum time is calculated following Deeg (2021); the error from KvW's original formula is also provided.
+A value for the rms (noise) of the input light curve is also requested (but not necessary; the code can also attempt to estimate it).
+The eclipse minimum time is obtained using KvW's original method [(Kwee & Van Woerden 1956)](https://ui.adsabs.harvard.edu/abs/1956BAN....12..327K/abstract), but using a default of 5 reflections (`nfold` parameter; KvW's original uses 3 reflections).
+The error of the minimum time is calculated following [Deeg (2021)](https://ui.adsabs.harvard.edu/abs/2020Galax...9....1D/abstract); the error-estimate from KvW's original formula is also provided by the code.
 Both IDL and phython codes are functions that return the eclipse minimum time with its error; they also provide optional text output, graphics, as well as several levels of debug information.